 New package to support and enforce self-isolation

-From 28 September 2020, there is a legal duty to self-isolate if you have tested positive for COVID-19 or you have been in contact with someone who has tested positive.
-Failure to comply will be an offence carrying a fine of at least £1,000 and up to £10,000 for multiple breaches.
+From 28 September 2020, there is a legal duty to self-isolate if you have tested positive for Covid-19 or if you have been in contact with someone who has tested positive.
+Failure to do so is an offence with a fine of at least £1,000 and up to £10,000 for multiple breaches.

 The government has introduced the test and trace support payment scheme to give financial support to people on low incomes who must self-isolate, cannot work from home and will lose income as a result.

 People who live in the Cheltenham borough area and have received notification from NHS Test and Trace to self-isolate will be entitled to a £500 support payment if you meet all of the following requirements:

 - You comply with the NHS Test and Trace notification to self-isolate